 The course is a collaboration between the University of Global Health Equity (UGHE) in Rwanda and Harvard University’s Center for Communicable Disease Dynamics to build the capacity to use mathematical modeling of infectious diseases to support decision-making in Africa.
 The training targets public health professionals with experience in infectious disease program implementation or research with a limited background in mathematical modeling.

-The course is designed to last for 8-12 months alternating between in-person and practicum sessions with intensive mentorship and support from the training team.
-The in-person sessions will occur every 2-4 months beginning March 2023, with practicum running between these sessions.
-The course introduces participants to the basic concepts and use of mathematical models for understanding infectious diseases, their applications to real-world problems, and the role of models in informing policies.
-The course prioritizes the learn-by-doing approach; hence, participants can design their models using concepts taught in class and use these models to assess and evaluate public health interventions effectively.
-The course will also help participants critically review and interpret the findings of several other modeling studies in public health.
+The course was designed to last for 8-12 months alternating between in-person and practicum sessions with intensive mentorship and support from the training team.
+The in-person sessions occurred every 2-4 months beginning March 2023, with practicum running between these sessions.
+The course introduced participants to the basic concepts and use of mathematical models for understanding infectious diseases, their applications to real-world problems, and the role of models in informing policies.
+The course prioritized the learn-by-doing approach; hence, participants designed their models using concepts taught in class and used these models to assess and evaluate public health interventions effectively.
+The course also helped participants critically review and interpret the findings of several other modeling studies in public health.

 Dr. Bethany Hedt-Gauthier is a biostatistician and associate professor at the Department of Global Health and Social Medicine at Harvard Medical School, specializing in health systems and implementation science research in sub-Saharan Africa.
 She is committed to improving partnerships in global health research by innovating within her practice and leading research and advocacy on issues of power dynamics and inequitable research collaborations.